-Bit by bit, physical office spaces from law firms and accounting offices to IT startups and corporate offices are cracking open their doors.
+Bit by bit, commercial office spaces from law firms and accounting offices to IT startups and corporate offices are cracking open their doors.
 In fact, America is 51% open, with New Orleans on the high end and San Francisco still largely closed, as of mid-July.
 Some staff are invigorated to escape their cloistered home life and return to a traditional office space.
 Many others are tentative or timorous.
 A few are terrified.

 To ease staff fears, employers are reengineering their offices, creating one-way corridors and stairwells, limiting elevator capacity, enforcing social distancing, testing for fevers, and relentlessly cleaning and sanitizing.
 They are also propping open or removing doors, and evaluating and installing touchless security so staff can avoid contact with keycards, readers, door handles, and other surfaces.
 They are also exploring commercial access control systems with health-conscious and touchless functions at unprecedented levels.

 How Can Building Owners and Property Managers Prepare for COVID-19?

-Building owners and property managers need to be prepared and informed about how to implement tenant safety during COVID-19.
+Building owners and property managers need to be prepared and informed about how to implement tenant safety during COVID-19 and beyond.
 Waiting until there is an outbreak is too late.
-BOMA International’s comprehensive guidance “Getting Back to Work: Preparing Buildings for Re-Entry Amid COVID-19” details how to plan and prepare to keep building personnel, tenants, and employers healthy and safe.
+BOMA International’s comprehensive guidance “Getting Back to Work: Preparing Buildings for Re-Entry Amid COVID-19” details how to plan and prepare to keep commercial building personnel, tenants, and employers healthy and safe.
 Along with implementing social distancing, cleaning processes, and clear communication, building owners and managers should be aware of critical legal considerations that include liability, responsibilities, contracts, leases, and staff.

 Commercial Access Control Systems

-Commercial offices use a hodgepodge of office access control solutions.
+Commercial buildings use a hodgepodge of access control solutions.
 They might include optical turnstiles at the main entrance, proximity readers at doors leading to common areas, keypads on doors to storage areas or restrooms, and physical lock and key on office doors.
 Much of this infrastructure has been inherited from previous owners or tenants, with new layers added as the need has arisen.
 Covid-19 is forcing organizations to rethink this patchwork, accretive approach, replete with multiple objects and surfaces to touch.

 Key Card Access Control Solutions